whensungoesdown/soc1/doc/test7_csrrs.md

 To solve this, I doubled the cpu6_dfflr register, adding a prev_qout_r to store the previous value of this register.

-The current write value will be updated in the next clock.
+The current write value will be updated in the next cycle.

 ```````````````
 module cpu6_2x_dfflr # ( parameter DW = 32) (